truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddCloudCredentials.md

 Some TrueNAS providers credentials require entering additional information generated while creating the provider account.
 For example, the Storj iX account produces an access and secret key that must be entered in the **Cloud Credential** screen to create the credential.

-Have the authentication information required by your cloud storage provider on-hand to make the process easier.
+Have the authentication information required by your cloud storage provider on hand to make the process easier.
 Authentication information can include but is not limited to user credentials, access tokens, and access and security keys.

 To add a cloud credential: